 One of the biggest areas of confusion within CCTV surrounds the decision on whether to fit an IP or an Analog based CCTV System.
 What are they and how do they differ?

 IP CCTV uses your network which in a home or small business will be based around your internet router to constantly stream images from the cameras to an NVR or network video recorder.
 Each individual camera is assigned an internal IP address on the network as is the NVR.
 Power for the cameras is fed into the network by a power injector, this is known as power over ethernet or PoE.
-There may be a number of network connectors or switches and possibly a separate network storage device which holds all the footage.
+There may be a number of network connectors or switches and possibly a separate network storage device that holds all the footage.

 One appeal of IP systems is the ability to integrate wireless cameras but there are some things to keep in mind.
 UK law dictates that the carrier strength must be very low and HD video is a complex signal which needs a good carrier.
 Walls and distance all serve to reduce signal strength and interference comes in many forms.
 There is a lot of stuff out there using the same frequency bands such as baby monitors, alarm systems and of course internet routers.
 You still need to power wireless cameras which will mean running cable.

-Fixed lens wide angle IP cameras tend to be cheap and prolific but as we are constantly saying wide angle spreads pixels rapidly and you soon become a small blob in the middle of the screen with no detail captured.
+Fixed lens wide angle IP cameras tend to be cheap and prolific but as we are constantly saying wide-angle spreads pixels rapidly and you soon become a small blob in the middle of the screen with no detail captured.
 Longer range IP cameras are less widely available and much more expensive so for outdoor use this is something to consider.

 An IP CCTV system ends up being quite complex with several components having to talk to each other.
-The cameras will use a protocol which must be recognised by the NVR and the NVR needs to talk to the network as well as anything connected to it such as the data storage device, your computer, tablet, phone and so on.
+The cameras will use a protocol that must be recognised by the NVR and the NVR needs to talk to the network as well as anything connected to it such as the data storage device, your computer, tablet, phone and so on.
 If there is a failure within the network then the CCTV won’t work.
 Fault diagnosis can be tricky if you aren’t an IT god and remote support is extremely difficult.

 There is one other thing to consider with IP CCTV systems and that is data protection compliance.
 As a result of potentially huge fines GPDR rules have focussed attention on CCTV and one concern is the ability to tap into IP CCTV cameras on a network.
 People think about protecting the main access point to a CCTV system, the NVR or DVR but with IP CCTV each camera can be accessed fairly easily.
 Unless there is individual password protection to each camera anyone on the network could tap in and view the feed which would contravene ICO and GPDR regulations.
-With analog CCTV this isn’t possible because the cameras are hard wired directly into the DVR.
+With analogue CCTV this isn’t possible because the cameras are hard-wired directly into the DVR.

 Because cameras wire directly into the DVR no strain is placed on your network regardless of resolution.
 The only time you use the network is if you want to remote access the system and it will keep recording even if the network fails or phone lines are cut.
 Fault diagnosis is much easier as there are fewer components talking to each other.

-Our HD cameras come in a variety of lens options, not just wide angle and it’s possible to get genuinely long optical range cameras without spending too much money.
+Our HD cameras come in a variety of lens options, not just wide-angle and it’s possible to get genuinely long optical range cameras without spending too much money.

 This is an extreme scenario for very large sites, in most situations it won't be applicable but we thought we'd throw it in just in case.